zhoujieyang/TopoCons/README.md

 python demo_topo_addon.py
 ```

-The demo constructs random student and teacher logits, evaluates the current `topo_addon`, and verifies that the backward pass runs successfully.
+The demo constructs random student and teacher logits, evaluates `topo_addon`, and verifies that the forward and backward passes run successfully.

 ## Method Overview